aportno/ethereum-sandbox/solidity-dev-guide/section-1/README.md

         * Browser extension that allows users to interact with the network

 ## Metamask account
+* External accounts: 'human' owned
 * Account address: unique identifier that can be shared, shows others who "you are"
     * Same address will be used on all networks (Rpsten, Kovan, Rinkeby, etc)
+    * Is a hashed version of the public key
 * Public key: allows you to be a receiver in a transaction
 * Private key: reqyured to "unlock" funds received.
 Used to authorize the sending of funds from your account to other accounts
-* All 3 are hexadecimal numbers
+* All 3 are hexadecimal encoded numbers

 ## Faucet
 * Used to fund account with test ETH (by network)